Back to Blog

-The Renters' Rights Act 2025 gives tenants the right to request permission to keep a pet.
+The Renters' Rights Act 2025 gives tenants the right to request permission to keep a pet in their rented home.
 Landlords must now follow a formal process when responding.
 Here's what you need to know.

 The New Right to Request Pets